StevenBlack/vocab/million-dollar-words.md

 ### timorous
 Meek, fearful; another word for timid.
-Yes, you can be timorous as a mouse.

 ### tintinnabulation
 The sound of ringing bells.
-The word often used as an example of onomatopoeia (see onomatopoeia) because it sounds just like what it means.
-Immortalized in Edgar Allan Poe's poem, "The Bells."

 ### tonsorial
-This has nothing to do with those things in your throat that swell up when you're sick.
 Someone skilled in the tonsorial arts is a great barber.

 ### toothsome
-Dentists are rarely toothsome.
-Toothsome means delicious or luscious: fresh peaches, perhaps, or a ripe avocado.
+Delicious or luscious.

 ### toper